 Recommendation: This is the kind of suit we wish every man owned.
 Though not the most cost-effective, it is the gold standard when it comes to the fit and finish in suiting.
 If you can afford it, we highly recommend it.
 If cost is a consideration, stick with semi-bespoke and save some money toward your next piece of tailored clothing.

 The sad truth is that 'custom' is not always all that custom.
 Often online, you will be buying a made-to-measure suit, which can often leave something to be desired.
-Here at Chalk Mark, we want you to know what you are getting and that your suit is perfect for you.
+Here at Smith Bespoke, we want you to know what you are getting and that your suit is perfect for you.
 We take pride in the fit and design of all of our suit makes.
 We are passionate about the art of suiting and want to bring every man the joy of owning a fully bespoke suit.